alex-r89/ajr-codes/content/blog/nextjs-static-methods/index.md

 NICE!

-The result from the above was vastly improved page metrics:
+The result from the above was that page load speeds halved:

 ###Webpage Test SSG Vitals